 - Re-injury of the disc after surgery

-How Long Is the Recovery Process for Herniated Disc Repair?
+How Long Is the Recovery Process for Herniated Disc Surgery?

 Herniated disc recovery may vary based on the location of the slipped disc and the procedure performed.
 Most back surgeries for herniated disc repair require a two-week period of rest and limited activity followed by rehabilitation with physical therapy.